trpc-group/trpc-cpp/docs/en/framework_config_full.md

       disable_servicerouter: false                                #Whether to disable service rule-route
       support_pipeline: false                                     #Whether support connection pipeline.Connection pipeline means that you can multi-send and multi-recv in ordered on one connection
       fiber_pipeline_connector_queue_size:                        #The queue size of FiberPipelineConnector
+      fiber_connpool_shards: 1                                    #The number of shard groups for the idle queue under the Fiber connection pool.
+A larger value will result in a higher allocation of connections, leading to better parallelism and improved performance.
+However, it will also result in more connections being created.
+If you are sensitive to the number of created connections, you may consider reducing this value, such as setting it to 1
       connect_timeout: 0                                          #The timeout(ms) of check connection establishment
       filter:                                                     #only effective for the current service.
         - xxx